Updated March 26, 2020

 ApplicantStack Ensured a Successful Hiring Decision

-Our perfect next employee accepted our offer!
+Our next employee accepted our offer!
 This is what we do in the ApplicantStack dashboard for this step:

 You can celebrate now!